 Best Books To Read When You Are BORED!

 But don’t you worry, I will share some book recommendations that will save you from such mindless scrolling and boredom.
-These books/novels are some of my most favourite reads that kept me entertained throughout.
+These books/novels are some of my most favorite reads that kept me entertained throughout.
 And no, I am not going to talk about Harry Potter – not even once.
 However, reading the entire series all over again is not that bad an idea after all.
 But if you want to read something fresh and new, then you will love this list for sure.
 Now without any further delay, let’s jump into the recommendations right away.

 “Radio Silence” by Alice Oseman